smm-h/nlp/README.md

 ## Hierarchical goals

-- Guess language :robot:
+- Guess language
 - Analysis
-  - normalize :robot:
+  - normalize
-  - tokenize :robot:
+  - tokenize
-  - stopword removal :robot:
+  - stopword removal
-  - split sentences :robot:
+  - split sentences
-    - informal vs. formal :robot:
+    - informal vs. formal
-    - spellcheck and correction :robot:
+    - spellcheck and correction
-    - stemming and lemmatization :robot:
+    - stemming and lemmatization
 - Process/understanding
   - Contextual nuances [[w](https://en.wikipedia.org/wiki/Pragmatics)]
   - Rate words to gain insight
-    - By importance, to find _key_-words :robot:
+    - By importance, to find _key_-words
-    - By sentiment, to accomplish sentiment analysis :robot:
+    - By sentiment, to accomplish sentiment analysis
-    - By relavance, to find topics :robot:
+    - By relavance, to find topics
       - Categorize and organize the documents
-      - Generate a word-cloud :robot:
+      - Generate a word-cloud
-  - Extract entities :robot:
+  - Extract entities
-  - :ocean:
+  - **innovations**
     - extract and store relations betweens words
     - deduce relations as statements and questions
     - deduce the lemmas of inflected words